js0823/comp150BDL-RobustBNN/src/README.md

 Testing:
 THEANO_FLAGS='mode=FAST_RUN,device=cuda,floatX=float64,optimizer_including=cudnn'
-- This makes the Keras with Theano backend use the gpu instead of cpu
+- This makes Theano use the gpu instead of cpu
 - Create new conda environment with python 3 and installing tensorflow(or tensorflow-gpu if you have gpu)

+NUTS sampler on pymc3
+- Using gpu, max iteration is around 47s/it, making it 12 hours to run.